There are many good reasons to why you should post your scores An active and accurate handicap can make competing more fair and fun for everyone.

 Reason #4: You Are Playing Better Than You Think

 - Your handicap is a great reminder that, while you might get frustrated with shooting 115, with a 40 handicap you are not too far off of your target score.
 You are playing a lot better than you think you are.
-Don’t get frustrated when you see your score; rather, see how well you are playing compared to your handicap.
+Don’t get frustrated when you see your score.
+Instead, see how well you are playing compared to your handicap.

 Don’t have a GHIN number?
 No problem.
 Sign up.